bakkerbakker/bakkerbakker/README.md

-### Hi there 👋
+### jesse bakker

-- 🔭 Geospatial Developer at the [Polar Geospatial Center](https://github.com/PolarGeospatialCenter?q=&type=&language=&sort=)
+- Geospatial Developer/Project Implementer at the [Polar Geospatial Center](https://github.com/PolarGeospatialCenter?q=&type=&language=&sort=)
-- 💬 Ask me about Antarctica and satellite imagery
+- interested in Antarctica and satellite imagery
-- 📫 Work email: bakke557@umn.edu
+- work email: bakke557@umn.edu
-- 😄 Pronouns: he/him
+- ronouns: he/him

 <!--
 **bakkerbakker/bakkerbakker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.